Aboriginal Peoples are advised the Library Collection contains images, voices and names of deceased people in physical and online resources.

 Contact Ask the Library to make an appointment or for more information.

-Colin Thiele AC was born in 1920 in Eudunda, South Australia.
+Colin Thiele AC was born November 16th, 1920 in Eudunda, South Australia.
 Thiele graduated from the University of Adelaide in 1941 and completed a course at Adelaide Teachers College in 1942.
 After serving with the RAAF between 1942 and 1945, Thiele completed a Diploma of Education.
 He went on to teach English at Port Lincoln between 1946 and 1955.

-Thiele was the recipient of numerous awards for his work.
+Colin Thiele was the recipient of numerous awards for his work.
 In 1977 he was made a Companion of the Order of Australia in recognition of his services to education and literature.